 Add greens or herbs: Mix in fresh spinach, basil, parsley, oregano, or chives.
 I usually add basil if I'm going to be using it to stuff shells or make lasagna filling.

-Add more garlic: Blend in a clove of roasted garlic for even more garlic flavor.
+Add more garlic: Blend in air fryer roasted garlic for even more garlic flavor!

 Make it spicy: Add more red pepper flakes.